What you need to know & what you can ignore (like this very simplified article if you are an ebike battery expert).

 A higher battery voltage will give you a higher top speed because the higher the voltage, the higher the maximum motor RPM.
 The important thing to note here is that just because 2 batteries have the same voltage & can go up to the same speed, doesn't mean that they output the same power.
 It might take one 52V battery 5 seconds to reach 25km/h yet for another 52V, it might take 30 seconds to reach 25km/h.

 To put this into perspective, you can have a 72V battery that can output only 2200W or you can have a 72V battery that can output 5800W.
 The difference?
 The continuous current rating.
 The former battery is rated at 30A continuous, while the latter is rated at 80A continuous.
 Note that your continuous current can be limited by your ebike kit's controller.
-It doesn't help you get a 80A continuous current battery when your kit's controller is limited to only 50A.
+It doesn't help you get an 80A continuous current battery when your kit's controller is limited to only 50A.
 This, in most cases, won't do any damage to your kit, but it means that your battery is bigger (& heavier) than it needs to be.

 Our advice: Look at your kit's controller 1st.
 What is the continuous current rating?
 Then, look at the motor's rated power.
 Now, work out the specs you need by multiplying the continuous current with the voltage.
 Does it give you your motor's rated power?